 There are a few private companies that operate a lunch cruise on the canal.

 A water bus service operates from Little Venice to Camden Town and is a great way to enjoy the Canal on a bright summer’s day.
 The water bus passes through Regent’s Park and you can hop off at the famous London Zoo if you want.

 I could not think of a better way of enjoying Little Venice than getting on a GoBoat with a beverage and picnic on board.
 GoBoat London is the only self-drive, powered boating experience and the best way to see the life on the Canal.

 Start your ride from their base on Merchants Square and sail down the Canal to Little Venice.
-You do not require no previous experience to get on one of their boats.
+Do you need experience to drive a Goboat?
+You do not require any previous experience to get on one of their boats.

 The boats are eco friendly and made from 80% recycled bottles and wood so get ready to go GoBoat.

 GoBoat also operate from Kingston Upon Thames.

 Little Venice is the perfect get away from the crowds and rush of the City and a very popular spot for Londoners especially in the summer.